NanoCode012/docker-php-cd/README.md

 1. Rename `deploy/deploy-config.example.php` to `deploy/deploy-config.php` and replace the information.

-1. If you use Composer, uncomment `dockerfile` property in `docker-compose.yml`.
-Make sure to set the following in `deploy/deploy-config.php`
+1. Set the following in `deploy/deploy-config.php`
     ```php
     define('USE_COMPOSER', true);
     define('COMPOSER_HOME', '/tmp/composer');